 These are my beautiful feet.
 Yes, a little bit of self care and prayer inspired my writing today!
-I painted the nails and rubbed lotion on them myself.
-(I love this lotion by Bath and Body Works!)
+I just painted the nails and rubbed lotion on them.
 They are nothing fancy really.
 Just your average, women’s shoe size 8 feet.
 But God says they are beautiful feet.
 Even if they were calloused and blistered with broken nails, He would still call them beautiful.
 This has to do with much more than physical beauty!

 Why are they called Beautiful?